 Consider the HR managers your allies, people who just do their job and who hope to find a perfect job candidate in you.
 Try to find some love in your heart.
 It will reflect strongly in your tone of voice, selection of words, and basically in everything you tell an do on the call.
 You can be sure it makes a big difference.

-Nothing else matters when they call you
+Nothing else matters when the employer calls

-Walk while you talk, avoid stupid pauses
+Walk while you talk, avoid pointless pauses

 You make the first impression only one time

 You never know when the potential employer is calling you.
 When you are searching a job, you should answer every phone call with enthusiasm in your voice, mentioning your first name.

 “Hello, this is Jane.
 How can I help you?” is a simple yet effective opening.
 Every interviewer may experience a bad mood sometimes, especially if they lead a long session of phone interviews.
 But your enthusiasm and good mood can help you to win them over.